-While vitamin C does not directly affect the red blood cells, it is still important because it helps the body absorb more iron.
-Iron helps increase the number of red blood cells that the body can make.
+While vitamin C does not directly affect RBCs, it is still important, because it helps the body absorb more iron.
+Iron increases the number of RBCs that the body makes.

-Vitamin C is found in a variety of foods, including:
+Vitamin C occurs in a variety of foods, including:

 - grapefruit juice

 Some manufacturers also fortify food with vitamin C.

 The following foods are good sources of copper:

 - beef liver

 Retinol, or vitamin A, supports a person's RBC count similarly to copper.
 It may help the cells absorb the iron they need to function at full capacity.